-In addition to all other investigations associated with an officer-involved shooting, this Bureau will conduct an internal administrative investigation to determine conformance with Bureau and Office policies.
-This investigation will be conducted under the supervision of the Special Investigations Unit and will be considered a confidential peace officer personnel file.
+In addition to all other investigations associated with an officer-involved shooting or death, the VCDA's Office will conduct an internal administrative investigation of VCDA investigators to determine conformance with VCDA policy.
+The investigation will be conducted under the supervision of the Special Investigations and will be considered a confidential investigator personnel file.